 So Kayla decided to choose the exceptional promise route and submitted letters of reference from senior leaders that she worked with in her profession and in the tech industry vouching for her skills and experiences.
 On a more personal level, Kayla addressed how she thought she could contribute to this exciting industry and what her plans were to continue developing her skills.

-On asking why Kayla decided to apply for the Exceptional Talent Visa, she said
+On asking why Kayla decided to apply for the Global Talent Visa in digital technologies (#TechNationVisa), she said

 Flexibility is the biggest thing for me.
 I knew I wanted to continue working in the tech industry, specifically in Leeds because I think it’s such a vibrant fast-growing city and industry, but I also wanted to have my own startup.
 Having the choice to be self-employed and to work for other companies is important to me and no other visa could give me this opportunity.